mattpannella/pupdate/README.md

 ```

 Now just run the menu option in the updater and it will build your games

-### Pocket Setup - Enable All Display Modes

-This will enable all of the Pocket Display Modes for the openFPGA cores.

 ### Pocket Setup - Super GameBoy Aspect Ratio